Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Benchmark Principles

-The previous section demonstrated that training on complex problems is essential for building robust models.
-However, difficulty is only one dimension of generalization.
-To further probe the limitations of current benchmarks and motivate our design principles, we now introduce two powerful stress tests designed to assess deeper forms of generalization.
-The Distribution Test quantifies a model's brittleness to semantic shifts in the data distribution (Section~\ref{sec:distribution-test}).
-The Counterfactual Test directly measures a model's ability to reason from novel premises versus merely reciting memorized knowledge (Section~\ref{sec:counterfactual-test}).
+While the previous section highlighted the importance of problem complexity, difficulty is just one facet of generalization.
+To further probe our hypotheses regarding benchmark limitations and motivate our design principles, we introduce two stress tests for generalization forms: the Distribution Test (Section~\ref{sec:distribution-test}), quantifying brittleness to semantic shifts, and the Counterfactual Test (Section~\ref{sec:counterfactual-test}), distinguishing reasoning from memorization.